DataDog/hiring-engineers/answers.md

 # Collecting APM Data:

-- [x] PIP Installed Flask and DDTrace on the VM, configured the Flask app code and executed it using ddtrace command (couldn't install DDTrace without updating Cython and Python tools first):
+- [x] PIP Installed Flask and DDTrace on the VM, configured datadog.yaml to enable APM collection.
+Updated the host in the Flask app code and executed it using ddtrace command (couldn't install DDTrace without updating Cython and Python tools first):

 ```
 from flask import Flask